All Products

 Function Compute:Use an HTTP trigger to invoke a function

-When a client calls a function URL, Function Compute maps the request to the event object event and passes event to the function.
-The function responses are then mapped to an HTTP response.
+For built-in runtime functions, when a client invokes the function URL, Function Compute maps the request to an event object event, and then passes the event to the function.
+After the function execution is complete, the returned response is mapped to an HTTP response.
 Function Compute sends the HTTP response back to the client through the function URL.

 Request struct